anders-biostat/rlc_tutorial/citeseq_example/text.md

 [141]  975 1034 1465 1911 5803 7975 7996
 ```

-Thet are all from the same small cluster at the periphery of the t-SNE plot.
-What genes might be especially strong in
+They are all from the same small cluster at the periphery of the t-SNE plot.
+What genes might have particularly high expression in
 this cluster?
 To see, let's calculate, for each gene, mean and standard deviation first over all the marked cells and
 then over all the remaining cells.
-To save time, let's to it only for the informative genes that we have selected above
+To save time, let's do it only for the informative genes that we have selected above
 and stored in the variable `varGenes`.

 ```r